ivan-fan-dk/ivan101/README.md

 By running `make html`, sphinx will generate html in `build/html` folder.
 You can use modern browser to open `index.html` and see the website.

-The repository is a bit chaotic, because there are both windows bat scripts and linux bash scripts, and these two systems are not compatible with each other, thus I write two versions.
+The repository is a bit chaotic, because there are both windows batch scripts and linux bash scripts, and these two systems are not compatible with each other, thus I write two versions.
 One should not confuse with two different operating systems.

 Folders `bin/`, `lib/`, `lib64/` belong to linux.

 Folders `Lib/`, `Scripts/` and other batch files (end with `.bat`) belong to windows.

-Both systems can have acceess to the rest, including `include/`, `source/`.
+Both systems have access to the rest, including `include/`, `source/`.

 ## Links of cheatsheet
 - [rst-cheatsheet](https://github.com/ralsina/rst-cheatsheet/blob/master/rst-cheatsheet.rst)